Best Botswana Safaris & Tours

 Part of our service is to offer expert advice and assist you with choosing a customized or packaged safari.
 Get an obligation-free quote now and book direct with Jewel of Africa.

-From north to south, Botswana offers the discerning traveler an array of destinations and experiences.
+From north to south, Botswana offers the discerning traveler an array of luxury destinations and experiences while on safari.
 From amazing rivers and waterways, deserts and savanna landscapes to some of the largest salt pans in the world.
 Each destination offers its own quality activities and unforgettable wildlife viewing.

 Tailored Safari Experiences